Last updated: August 12, 2020

 3. Rose Bay to Harbour Bridge

-From Rose Bay the hike continues into the city via the beautiful Harbourside suburbs of Point Piper, Darling Point and Potts Point, followed by a stroll through the Royal Botanic Garden and Circular Quay.
+From Rose Bay the hike continues into the city via the beautiful Harbourside suburbs of Point Piper, Double Bay and Rushcutters Bay, followed by a stroll through the Royal Botanic Garden and Circular Quay.

 From Circular Quay, head into The Rocks and make your way to the famous Bridge Stairs along Cumberland Street, the starting point of the walk across the Harbour Bridge.